 - Misrepresentation of company assets

-- Misuse of company funds
+- Misuse of company funds or company assets

 - Theft of intellectual property